PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Garhorn & Blinker.md

 - The one thing he loves more than drinking is Blinker.
 I will give his life without hesitation to protect his cainine friend.
 ### Backstory

-- Worked in the Boromar clan for most of his adult life
+- Worked in the Boromar clan for most of his adult life, moving up in the ranks until he became a well-respected member, known for his charisma and intimidating presence, despite his short stature.
+- He was sent on a mission to the small town of Shavalant to begin a protection racket as a part of a larger operation overseen by Castar.
+He encountered the party there, and was subsequently ejected from the town, barely keeping his life thanks to his wit.
+- After returning to Boromar HQ in Sharn, he was punished severly by his superiors, and sentenced to death.
+He barely escaped, thanks to Blinker, and he now scuttles along the streets of Sharn, splitting his time between dodging Boromar operatives that are after him and drinking away his worries.

 ### Motivations

-- Alignment
+- Chaotic neutral
-- Short term goals
+- Survive, stay intoxicated, dodge Boromar operatives
-- Long term aspirations
+- Survive,

 ### Rumors